Nursing – Abilene

 - Submit all transcripts and/or GED scores.

 - Take the ACCUPLACER or THEA.
+This should be College Ready or TSI Complete

 - Have documentation of current immunizations—Hepatitis B series required or show serologic confirmation of immunity to Hepatitis B virus.